tekknolagi/tekknolagi.github.com/_posts/2025-05-13-pl-writing.md

   Optimizations][cranelift-aegraph] by Chris Fallin showed that e-graphs are workable and remarkably effective in a production compiler, even if you don't do the "full shebang".
+* [Acyclic Egraphs and Smart Constructors][phil-aegraph] by Phil Zucker further explores acyclic egraphs in the small.
+This one was a slow burn: I read it when it came out, didn't really get it, and then months later it clicked more.
+I'm sure that in a few months it'll click again.

 [semispace]: https://wingolog.org/archives/2022/12/10/a-simple-semi-space-collector
 [toy-optimizer]: https://pypy.org/posts/2022/07/toy-optimizer.html